WallaceIT/picberry/README.md

 	sudo apt-get install g++-4.7

-To build picberry, after cloning the repository, first select the target processor by defining either BOARD_RPI (default) or BOARD_A10 in common.h
+To build picberry, after cloning the repository, launch

+	make raspberrypi

+for Raspberry Pi target or

+	make a10

+for A10 target.

 Then launch

-	make

-and

 	sudo make install

-to install it in /usr/bin.
+to install it to /usr/bin.

 To change destination prefix use PREFIX=, e.g.